skip to Main Content

 Asker Meadows Management Plan

 Asker Meadows is a much loved and much used green space close to the heart of Bridport.
 The Meadows together with the area known as New Zealand provide much needed green spaces; for wildlife, for a range of community events, for walkers and their dogs and for a Sustrans route for cyclists.
-Over the last 5 years the Town Council working with the Asker Meadows Nature Reserve Group have undertaken a number of practical improvements.
-More activity now needs to be considered and planned for.
+Over the last 5 years the Town Council working with the Asker Meadows Nature Reserve Group have undertaken a number of practical improvements driven by the management plan covering 2019- 2025.

 An area rich in wildlife, enjoyed by local people for informal recreation”.